 Suitability of litter amendments for the Australian chicken meat industry

 A normal process of feed digestion in chickens includes the excretion of nitrogen in their manure.
 If the system is not managed appropriately, high levels …

 Chicken litter, or bedding, is an essential part of breeding and growing meat chickens.
 Litter in good condition—dry and friable—optimises chicken health and welfare, improving their growth and productivity.

 Here you will find litter resources and tools for meat chicken growers and breeders including guides, videos and webinar recordings.
 There are also links to current research project summaries and completed project final reports.

-There are three litter guides for meat chicken growers and breeders:
+There are four litter guides for meat chicken growers and breeders: